gypsydave5/gypsydave5.github.io/posts/go-is-an-object-oriented-programming-language.md

 - modules
 - types

+## Classes and Inheritance

+If there's one opinion I would like to disabuse everyone who is reading this of, it is that object-oriented programming is all about classes and inheritance.
+It just isn't .
+If you think it is, let me assure you that you're wrong and have been wrong for nigh-on a quarter of a century.

+We can

 # Stupid thoughts

 On encapsulation: is it possible to use the go module system so that a single module acts as a single object?
 Yes, I suspect so.
 Is this a good idea?
 I suspect not.